A high quality of life without breaking the bank. Read our guide to find out all about the cost of living in Spain.

 There are extensive public transport services in Spanish cities, which include buses, metros and taxis at affordable prices.
 Spain also has an efficient high-speed train network.

-People over 60 are entitled to a tarjeta dorada (golden card), which costs €6 for the year and gives you 25–40% discounts on fares depending on the time of day and type of transport.
+People over 60 are entitled to a tarjeta dorada (golden card) on RENFE trains, which costs €6 for the year and gives you 25–40% discounts on fares depending on the time of day and type of transport.

 The cost of taxi fares change dramatically from one city to the next, and the larger cities are not necessarily more expensive than the smaller ones.